shubhanjal44/tej-india/docs/HELP_CENTER.md

-# SkillSwap India - Help Center
+# Tej India - Help Center

-Welcome to the SkillSwap India Help Center!
+Welcome to the Tej India Help Center!
 Find answers to common questions and learn how to make the most of the platform.

 ---